UWCS/stardust/content/exec/sports.md

 title = "Sports"
 +++

-Responsible for coordinating various healthy activities for society members, which can include:
+Responsible for:
-- A Run Club
+- Organising Run Club
+- Involving the society in leagues on campus
-- Sports sessions via the Sports Hub (football, badminton, table tennis and more!)
+- Other sessions which could include football, badminton, table tennis and others